Habbie/hello-dns/README.md

 and useful RFCs.

-This effort is developed cooperatively on GitHub, the repository can be found at [https://github.com/ahupowerdns/hello-dns/] and text is highly welcomed!
+This effort is developed cooperatively on GitHub, the repository can be found [https://github.com/ahupowerdns/hello-dns/](ghere) and help is highly welcome!

 Although we start from relatively basic principles, the reader is expected to know what IP addresses are, what a (stub) resolver is and what an